Back

 Would you only go to part of a movie?
 Our courses are designed to be attended as a whole, structured in a sequential way to make sure you develop and extend your ultrasound repertoire.
 Besides – if gaining your credentials is an important part of your motivation to come along, the bodies that accredit our courses wouldn’t look too kindly on you skipping class.

 Absolutely not.
-Our courses are designed for emergency and critical care physicians at any stage of their career, with any level of ultrasound experience.
+Our courses are designed for obstetricians and gynaecologists at any stage of their career, with any level of ultrasound experience.
 Our experienced sonographer educators will adapt their teaching to meet you at your level – no stress.

 Yes indeed.
 Make sure you bring your chargers and accessories too.